 \subsection{Malware Detection Using LLMs}

 \citet{malbert} proposed MalBERT, a malware detection and categorisation solution for Android APKs.
 Their approach fine-tunes a pre-trained model on 12,000 benign applications and 10,000 malicious applications.
-The final solution achieved 97.6\% for binary classification and 91\% for malware type classification.
+The final solution achieved 97.6\% accuracy for binary classification and 91\% for malware type classification.

 \citet{google-malware-analysis} presents an in-depth test of Gemini 1.5 Pro, highlighting its application in malware detection.
-The study also presents analysis examples that showcase the model's proficiency in identifying malicious code and summarizing its behavior and key functionality.
-The model successfully detected a zero-day attack that had not been previously flagged by antivirus software.
-This demonstrates that LLMs have capabilities that surpass those of traditional methods, such as antivirus software. \citet{scaling-malware-analysis-gemini-1-5-flash} provides an example demonstrating the LLM’s capability to identify false positives.
-A file flagged by an antivirus vendor on VirusTotal \cite{virustotal-pricing} was correctly identified as benign code intended for browser updates after a 1.51-second analysis by the LLM.
-A key limitation of the paper was that it presented only a few examples without systematic quantitative evaluations.
+The study also presents examples that showcase the model's proficiency in identifying malicious code and summarizing its behavior and key functionality.
+The model successfully detected a zero-day attack that antivirus software had not previously flagged.
+This demonstrates that LLMs have capabilities that surpass those of traditional methods, such as antivirus software. \citet{scaling-malware-analysis-gemini-1-5-flash} provides an example demonstrating LLM’s capability to identify false positives.
+A file flagged by an antivirus vendor on VirusTotal \cite{virustotal-pricing} was correctly identified as benign by the LLM.
+A key limitation of the paper \cite{scaling-malware-analysis-gemini-1-5-flash} was that it presented only a few examples without systematic quantitative evaluations.